Gross Motor Milestone Series: Kneeling

 Ideas to Help Your Baby Learn the Kneeling Gross Motor Milestone:

 - Place a fun toy up on a low bench or table.
 Help your baby reach up for the toy and shift their weight forward on knees.

 - Kneel at a toy chest or box and remove items and give them to you.

 - Kneel a few feet away from your child and roll a large ball back and forth.

-- Try to blow bubbles or hold a ball or balloon up just beyond their reach, encouraging them to come up into a tall kneel position.
+- Blow bubbles or hold a ball/balloon up just beyond their reach, encouraging them to come up into a tall kneel.

 - Hold your child’s hand and practice walking forward on knees.